 - All-Clad Saute Pan with Lid: A great saute pan that is sturdy and holds the heat very well.
 I've had one forever!

-- This dish can be prepared earlier in the day and just warmed in the oven when ready to serve.
+- You can prepare the recipe early.
+Warm in the oven when ready to serve.

 - Slice the brussels sprout in half so they cook fairly quickly.

 - The Brussels Sprouts caramelize and develop a rich flavor.